 P.S. – There is also an RGB variant of this low-profile keyboard, which is HV-KB395L.
 It is a full-sized keyboard with 104-keys and you can check out both these variants from the link given below.

 |Form Factor||Tenkeyless (TKL), 87 keys|

 |Switch Type||Kailh Blue Switch (PG1350)|

 |Features||N-Key Rollover and Anti-Ghosting, Programmable Keys, Detachable Micro-USB Cable, Macros & Profiles, Multiple Backlight Modes, 6mm ultra-thin suspended keycap, supports Windows 10/8/7/Vista/Mac/Linux/IBM PC|

-Rapoo MT500 is a beautiful slim and lightweight mechanical keyboard having tenkeyless form factor.
+Rapoo MT500 is a beautifully slim and lightweight mechanical keyboard having a tenkeyless form factor.
 The keyboard comes with Rapoo office mechanical switches which are low profile Red linear switches.
 The keyboard comes in white color and the white LED backlighting looks very classy and elegant.
-The keyboard features spill resistant design so that you do not have to worry about accidental spilling of liquid anymore.
+The keyboard features a spill-resistant design so that you do not have to worry about accidentally spilling liquid anymore.

 |Rapoo MT500 Backlit Mechanical Keyboard Specifications|